 with the Company, other than sitting fees, commission as

-applicable and reimbursement of expenses incurred by them for
+applicable and reimbursement of expenses incurred by

-of the Company, If any.
+Committee(s) of the Company, if any.

 Independent Directors

-As on March 31, 2025, Ms. Shikha Sharma, Mr. Bharat Puri,
+As on March 31, 2026, Ms. Shikha Sharma, Mr. Bharat Puri,

 Directors of the Company.

-the director under any SEBI Order or any other such authority.
+of SEBI or any other authority.

 In the opinion of the Board, there has been no change in the

-the Companies (Appointment and Qualification of Directors)
+(Appointment and Qualification of Directors) Rules, 2014,

-passing proficiency test, as applicable.
+requirement of passing the proficiency test, as applicable.

 Board Meetings